Department of Marketing and Entrepreneurship

 4.2 Apply critical thinking skills to marketing challenges in a business environment

-Marketing: Global Marketing Management, B.A.
+Marketing: Marketing Management, B.A.

 Objective 1: Students will demonstrate disciplinary content knowledge